lanyavik/upper_envelope/BAIL_imp/readme.md

        which trains an upper envelope, plot the envelope, selects a "best state-action" dataset and do behaviral cloning

-3.(b)  run main_prog_bail.py (choose either "bail_1_buf" or "bail_2_bah" of the progressive bail implementation)
+3.(b)  run main_prog_bail.py (choose "bail_2_bah" of the progressive bail implementation)

-       which iteratively do one gradient update on upper envelope, select state-action in the dataset/mini-batch via upper envelope, do one gradient update on the actor network using behavioral cloning.
+       which iteratively do one gradient update on upper envelope, select state-action in the mini-batch via upper envelope, do one gradient update on the actor network using behavioral cloning.
        Also plot the final upper envelope at the end of training